Tjtilley/web-mapping-curriculum/class-4/README.md

 1. Describe how feature gets to the makeFeatureLabel() function.

+The makeFeatureLabel() function translates a feature from a corresponding map layer to a name that is more readable and easier to understand.
+The features are gathered from underlying data using queryRenderedFeatures.

 2. What does the getDistrictNumber() function do?

+The getDistrictNumber()  function translates between a feature's map layer and needed dirstrict ID and corresponding district ID number.

 3. Looking at the callback to map.on('click',...), what is e and why do we need it?

+The e stand for the event object.
+This is needed for event handlers to interact with the event object.

 Code exercises [10 points each]: